Guaranteed Admission Agreement Frequently Asked Questions

 - Earn no grade lower than a C in any course, or any previous institution used for admission consideration, that has not been repeated with a grade of A, B or C. D or F grades must be repeated before applying for GAA admission.

 If offered GAA admission, you are assured that you will transfer as a junior and will be awarded at least 60 transfer credits.
-You will also receive a waiver of lower-level general education requirements at Mason.
-All new GAA transfers receive a prioritized course-by-course transfer credit evaluation
+You will also receive a waiver of Foundation and Exploration (lower level) Mason Core requirements at Mason.
+More information about the Mason Core can be found at https://masoncore.gmu.edu.
+All new GAA transfers receive a prioritized course-by-course transfer credit evaluation.

 The goal of our GAA is to provide you a clear pathway to success as a transfer.
 Just as admission requirements vary among the universities in Virginia, so do the GAA’s.
 We specify the degree required, the minimum cumulative GPA and three specific courses that must be completed with grades of C or better in our GAA.
 We also require applicants to earn no lower than a C in any course, or any previous institution used for admission consideration, that had not been repeated and replaced with a grade of A, B, or C.